AbhijitBiradar/HTTP-Status-Codes/README.md

 The 500 Internal Server Error status code simply means that the server encountered an issue and cannot process the request.
 Typically, the 500 Internal Server Error code used more as a generic server error code if the exact issue does not fall within any of the other 5xx Server Error status code specifications.
 The 500 Internal Server Error code is probably the most used of the 5xx Server Error classification codes.
 See RFC7231, Section 6.6 for more information.

+500 Internal Server Error, a generic error message, is given when an unexpected condition was encountered and no more specific messages are suitable.

 ### HTTP Status Code 501: Not Implemented